Will I lose fitness by taking weeks off after my marathon? When can you start running after a marathon?

 Which means a very strong cardiovascular system, strong muscles and some mental fortitude.

-It means you’ve developed a routine, a habit that’s now just part of your life.
+You’ve developed a routine, a habit that’s now just part of your life.

 You make time for runs, you fuel right, you stretch, you foam roll…if you stop all of these for 2-3 weeks, can you imagine how hard it will be to start again?